andrewccchan/andrewccchan.github.io/research/rpca.md

 <br>

 <!-- What is RPCA -->
 Robust principal component analysis (RPCA) seeks to decompose a matrix into a low-rank component and a sparse component.
-It (or more generally, the low-rank prior) was found effective in many image processing problems since many real world objects in fact lie in a low dimensional subspace.
+It was found effective in many image processing problems since many real-world objects lie in a low dimensional subspace.
 My work is to study RPCA and use it to solve image processing problems.
 I found that it can be used to extract blood vessels from optical coherence tomography (OCT) data when a lab's graduate student reported his study on the blood vessel extraction problem in the lab's meeting.

 <!-- Application of RPCA to blood vessel extraction -->
 OCT is a biomedical optical imaging technique that enables non-invasive, high-resolution imaging of the underlying structure of biological tissue, and our goal is to extract blood vessels from 3D OCT data.
-We propose a short-time RPCA method that divides the OCT data into segments and decomposes each segment into a low-rank structure representing the relatively static tissues of human skin and a sparse matrix representing the blood vessels.
+I proposed a short-time RPCA method that divides the OCT data into segments and decomposes each segment into a low-rank structure representing the relatively static tissues of human skin and a sparse matrix representing the blood vessels.
 The method mitigates the problem associated with the slow-varying background and is free of the detection error that RPCA may have when dealing with OCT data.
 Both short-time RPCA and RPCA methods can extract blood vessels from OCT data with heavy speckle noise, but the former takes only half the computation time of the latter.
-This work was published in IEEE International Conference on Image Processing 2016 and IEEE Transactions on medical imaging.
+This work was published in IEEE International Conference on Image Processing 2016 [1] and IEEE Transactions on medical imaging [2].
 Even though I am the second author of both papers, I am responsible for designing the short-time RPCA algorithm.

 <br>
 **Publications:**
-[1] P.-H. Lee, C.-C. Chan, S.-L. Huang, A. Chen, and H. H. Chen, “Blood vessel extraction from OCT data by short-time RPCA,” in Proc.
-IEEE Int.
-Conf.
-Image Process., Phoenix, AZ, USA, Sep.
-2016, pp. 394–398.
+[1] P. Lee, **C. Chan**, S. Huang, A. Chen and H. H. Chen, "Blood vessel extraction from OCT data by short-time RPCA," 2016 IEEE International Conference on Image Processing (ICIP), Phoenix, AZ, 2016, pp. 394-398. [<u>Link</u>.](/resources/BLOOD VESSEL EXTRACTION FROM OCT DATA BY SHORT TIME RPCA.pdf)
-[2] P.-H. Lee, C.-C. Chan, S.-L. Huang, A. Chen, and H. H. Chen, "Extracting Blood Vessels From Full-Field OCT Data of Human Skin by Short-Time RPCA," in IEEE Transactions on Medical Imaging, vol. 37, no. 8, pp. 1899-1909, Aug.
-2018.
+[2] P. Lee, **C. Chan**, S. Huang, A. Chen and H. H. Chen, "Extracting Blood Vessels From Full-Field OCT Data of Human Skin by Short-Time RPCA," in IEEE Transactions on Medical Imaging, vol. 37, no. 8, pp. 1899-1909, Aug.
+2018. [<u>Link</u>.](/resources/EXTRACTING BLOOD VESSEL FROM FULL-FIELD OCT DATA BY SHORT TIME RPCA.pdf)